 One of the most important tasks the new business owner must tackle is to create a budget for the new company, so you can see expected income and expenses and cash needs.
-Your budget is also a key component of your startup business plan.

 Since you have no past information to go on, you must create the budget using your best guess on income and expenses (otherwise known as a profit and loss statement).
-This "how to" will focus on business with an inventory of products but it will also discuss a service business with no products.
+This how-to will focus on business with an inventory of products but it will also discuss a service business with no products.

 Before you begin, consider why you need to spend the time to create a budget.
 Even if you don't need bank financing, creating a budget is still a valuable exercise for any new and continuing business.

 Some things to think about before you begin:

 - What do you need to open the doors of your business on the first day?

 - What will your fixed and variable costs be on a continuing basis?

 - What can you contribute to keep costs low (furniture, for example)?